Skip to main content

 Literary Analysis (Charlotte Mason)

 Free 7th grade literary analysis (charlotte mason) worksheets.
-Free printable 7th grade Charlotte Mason literary analysis worksheets.
-Nine weeks of narration, character study, theme, figurative language, story structure, and author's craft — using living book passages in the CM tradition.
+Free printable Charlotte Mason literary analysis worksheets for 7th grade.
+Nine weeks of narration, character study, theme and moral imagination, figurative language, narrative structure, point of view, historical fiction, author's craft, and integrated analysis — built on the Mason habit of attentive reading, retelling, and genuine response.

 RL.7.1 RL.7.2 RL.7.3 RL.7.4 RL.7.5 RL.7.6